Veteran Retirement Playbook

 If you claim Social Security before FRA and keep working, SSA may withhold some benefits if your earnings exceed annual limits.
 This can be a “paper cut” if you're still high-income.
 Many people delay claiming until they slow down or hit FRA.

-VA + Medicare + CHAMPVA: the retirement decision that ruins people who ignore it
+VA + Medicare + CHAMPVA: the retirement decision you cannot leave vague

 The #1 veteran mistake at 65